ultimatecoder/ultimatecoder.github.io/_posts/2017-07-21-pydelhi-conf-2017-a-beautiful-conference-happend-at-new-delhi-india.md

-* [**Property based testing 101 by Aniket Maithani:**](https://youtu.be/n5xUTcsrRns) I always enjoy chit chatting with [Mr.Maithani](http://www.aniketmaithani.net/) during conferences.
+* [**Property based testing 101 by Aniket Maithani:**](https://youtu.be/n5xUTcsrRns) I always enjoy chit chatting with [Mr. Maithani](http://www.aniketmaithani.net/) during conferences.
 He has jolly nature and always prepared with one liner.
 He discussed various strategies for generating a demo data for test cases.
 I was amazed by his references, tips and tricks for generating test data.